To admire is, to me, questionless, the highest pleasure in life.

 Sir William Rowan Hamilton was Ireland’s greatest mathematician, Andrews professor of Astronomy at Trinity College Dublin, and Royal Astronomer of Ireland.
 Born in Dublin in 1805 and grown up and educated in Trim, having been a child prodigy Hamilton became Astronomy professor in 1827, shortly before his final exams, and then moved into Dunsink Observatory where he would live for the rest of his life.
 In April 1833 he married Helena Maria Bayly, born in 1804 and living at Bayly Farm in Nenagh Tipperary.
 It was a good marriage, blessed with three children; William Edwin was born in 1834, Archibald Henry in 1835, and Helen Eliza Amelia in 1840.
 They became Sir and Lady Hamilton when in 1835 Hamilton was knighted for his discovery of conical refraction.
 Hamilton died in 1865 at the Observatory, and Lady Hamilton in 1869 in Donnybrook.
 They both were buried at Mount Jerome Cemetery.

-Hamilton’s work is highly praised; below a short overview is given of the still growing influence of his work.
+Hamilton’s work is highly praised; below a short overview is given of the ungoing active use of his work.
 But due to an extraordinary coincidence of circumstances, nowadays the view on the Hamilton couple’s private life is very negative.
-During their life there already had been gossip in Dublin, but nothing more than there usually is about very famous people in very strict societies, as Ireland and England were in the Victorian era.
+During their life there had already been gossip in Dublin, but nothing more than there usually is about very famous people in very strict societies, as Ireland and England were in the Victorian era.
 The real distortions started when in the 1880s Robert Perceval Graves published an enormous biography of Hamilton, and on only six or seven pages criticised Hamilton and the choices he made for himself.
-These pages started to live a life of their own, and all the highly admiring other two-thousand ones were soon forgotten, including Graves’ very positive remarks about the marriage and about Lady Hamilton, and his emphasizing that Hamilton was not alcoholic, as the local gossip had insisted.
+These pages started to live a life of their own, and all the highly admiring other two-thousand ones were soon forgotten, including Graves’ positive remarks about the marriage, and his emphasizing that Hamilton was not alcoholic, as the local gossip had insisted.

 Stated succinctly, Hamilton is now generally assumed to have been an unhappily married alcoholic, and Lady Hamilton a neurotic hypochondrial nobody.
-In my 2017 book A Victorian Marriage, actually a history essay, of which a summary is given below, I extensively discussed why these views are unfounded, and in the 2018 gossip article which I wrote with Steven Wepster, we show where the gossip originated, and how it evolved throughout the twentieth century.
+In my 2017 book A Victorian Marriage, actually a history essay of which a summary is given below, I extensively discussed why these views are completely incorrect, and moreover, were never intended by Graves.
+In the 2018 gossip article which I wrote with Steven Wepster, we showed where the gossip originated, and how it evolved throughout the twentieth century.
 It can easily be stated that there are very few famous couples about whom the posthumous view worsened so steadily and continuously over such a long period of time.

 Unfortunately, it seems that almost anything could be added to the story of Hamilton’s private life as long as it fitted the caricature of an unhappy and unworldly genius who married a woman who could not handle him, nor the household.
 And even nowadays new additions still appear.
-To bring this process to a halt and show the Hamiltons again as the people they were, their life must be reconsidered by returning to the original sources, and told anew.
-This website is dedicated to that, by discussing details from the Hamilton couple’s private life as was found in their own letters, in Graves’ biography, in descriptions of contemporaries, church records, newspaper articles, and articles and books from those times which can be found in abundance on the Internet Archive and HathiTrust.* Together they show Hamilton as a happily married family man and a very hard-working mathematician, and Lady Hamilton as the wife who made that possible.
+To bring this process to a halt and show the Hamiltons again as the people they were, their life must be reconsidered by returning to the original sources, and their story told anew.
+This website is dedicated to that, by discussing details from the Hamilton couple’s private life as was found in their own letters, in Graves’ biography, in descriptions of contemporaries, church records, newspaper articles, and articles and books from those times which can be found in abundance on the web.
+Together they show Hamilton as a happily married family man and a very hard-working mathematician, and Lady Hamilton as the strong and loyal wife who made that possible.

 I started this website in 2015, when I was writing my first essay about the happy marriage of Sir and Lady Hamilton.
-It consist of four main pages.
+It consist of five main pages.

 VictorianMarriage.html where my two essays, publications and unpublications are listed, and every now and then I write blogposts about for me new details or new insights.